testingautomated-usi/deepmetis/DeepMetis-MNIST/full_installation.md

 ### Installing Python Binding to the Potrace library ###
 Instructions provided by https://github.com/flupke/pypotrace.

-Install system dependencies in your environment (it is not needed to install them in the DeepJanus-MNIST folder):
+Install system dependencies in your environment (it is not needed to install them in the DeepMetis-MNIST folder):

 ```
 apt-get install build-essential python-dev libagg-dev libpotrace-dev pkg-config